Secologanin synthase

-The 4 substrates of this enzyme are loganin, NADPH, H^{+}, and O_{2}, whereas its 3 products are secologanin, NADP^{+}, and H_{2}O.
+The three substrates of this enzyme are loganin, reduced nicotinamide adenine dinucleotide phosphate (NADPH), and oxygen.
+Its products are secologanin, oxidised NADP^{+}, and water.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with oxygen as acceptor.
 The systematic name of this enzyme class is loganin:oxygen oxidoreductase (ring-cleaving).
-This enzyme participates in indole and ipecac alkaloid biosynthesis.
+It is a member of the cytochrome P450 protein superfamily and participates in indole and ipecac alkaloid biosynthesis.